-The Landscape Change Research Group specializes in creating ecological assessments using large amounts of biological, climatic, and terrain data with statistical models and geographic information systems (GIS).
+The Landscape Change Research Group specializes in creating ecological assessments and projections using large amounts of biological, climatic, and terrain data with statistical models and geographic information systems (GIS).

 The scientists of the Landscape Change Research Group (LCRG) create original research as well as valuable tools and data sets for resource managers and decision makers.
-The integration of the LCRG into the NIACS team allows for more information to be made available to land managers, provides valuable feedback from users about LCRG products, and enhances work to support forest adaptation and inspire new research.
+The LCRG works closely with the rest of NIACS to effectively deliver relevant information to land managers, collect valuable feedback from users of LCRG products, address information needs for forest adaptation, and inspire new research.
 The LCRG also takes advantage of local opportunities, working directly with scientists and managers to inform land management decisions in Ohio.

-The LCRG worked with the Ohio Interagency Forestry Team and Wayne National Forest (WNF) on promoting oak-dominated forests in the 17-county project area of a USDA Joint Chiefs’ Restoration Partnership.
-Major products include landtype maps, a general technical report on the status and trends of the region, support of the WNF plan revision, and implementation of the Ohio Interagency Forestry Team Five-Year Business Plan.
+The LCRG remains a busy and productive research group, publishing 13 journal articles and giving 12 scientific presentations this past year.
+We continue to work with the Ohio Interagency Forestry Team and Wayne National Forest (WNF) on promoting oak-dominated forests in the 17-county project area of a USDA Joint Chiefs’ Restoration Partnership.
+We provide support on the WNF plan revision and implementation of the Ohio Interagency Forestry Team Five-Year Business Plan.

 The LCRG is working to incorporate the most recent modeling results into a new version of the Climate Change Atlas website.
 The LCRG will continue to publish new research, update the Bird Atlas, explore drought risk, and continue cross-boundary coordination and modeling with Canadian researchers.
 The LCRG is extending their work westward (west of the 100th meridian) using the FIA data to prepare demographic maps for more than 330 tree species and creating additional information at 1×1 degree grids for the conterminous US.
 In addition, the LCRG are working with the North American Silvics Planning committee to assist with the release of a newer version of the Silvics Manual.